wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/6-exercise.md

     - **Service Comments** - Multiline Text

-1. After you have added the new fields, save the entity by selecting the **Save Table** button.
-Don't skip saving the entity or your new fields will not be saved with the entity.
+1. After you’ve added the new fields, save the entity by selecting the **Save Table** button.
+Don't skip saving the entity or your new fields won’t be saved with the entity.

    ![Screenshot of Power Apps Customer Check In on the Fields tab with the Save Entity button highlighted.](../media/16-save-entity.png)